-You should be very alert for any signs or symptoms including sore throat, cough, fever, breathing difficulty not only in yourself but also in people you are in close contact with e.g. family, friends and your support providers.
-You should avoid further contact with people who have these symptoms, if possible.
+Be alert for any signs or symptoms of COVID-19 including fever, cough, sore throat, runny nose, fatigue, breathing difficulty or loss of taste and smell, not only in yourself but also in people you are in close contact with e.g. family, friends and your support providers.
+Avoid contact with people who have these symptoms, if possible.

-As for everyone in the community, very good hand and sneeze/cough hygiene is one of the best defences against most viruses, including this one.
+As for everyone in the community, physical distancing with very good hand hygiene and sneeze/cough etiquette provides the best defense against most viruses, including this one.

-- Wash your hands frequently with soap and water for 20 seconds, before and after eating, and after going to the toilet.
+- wash your hands frequently with soap and water for 20 seconds, including before and after eating, and after going to the toilet

-- Have your support providers (and anyone else entering your home) wash their hands when they arrive at your home and each time prior to touching or assisting you with any tasks.
+- have your support providers (and anyone else entering your home) wash their hands when they arrive at your home and each time prior to touching you or assisting you with any tasks

-- Regularly clean and disinfect the surfaces that are touched in your home to prevent the spread of infection or ask your support providers to do this on a regular basis.
+- regularly clean and disinfect the surfaces and items that are touched in your home (such as your phone, doorknobs, refrigerator handle, wheelchair controls, push rims and remote controls) to prevent the spread of infection

 What should I do if I think I may have contracted the COVID-19 virus or become unwell?

-If you have any of the symptoms or signs including cough, fever, sore throat, tiredness and breathing difficulty, then you should contact your doctor or local hospital to see whether you need to be tested for COVID-19.
+If you have any of the symptoms or signs including fever, cough, sore throat, runny nose, fatigue, breathing difficulty or loss of taste and smell, then you should contact your doctor or local hospital to see whether you need to be tested for COVID-19.

-Remember most cases of the virus will not be severe, however, if you are concerned that you are becoming unwell or are having any breathing difficulty you should call your local hospital to alert them, then call an ambulance and attend your local hospital.
+If you are concerned that you are becoming more unwell or are having any breathing difficulty you should call your local hospital to alert them, then call an ambulance and attend your local hospital.